About this Install Guide

 This creates a context file that tells Gemini about your Arm development focus and preferences.

-How do I verify that context is being loaded?
+Verify that context is being loaded

 Verify that Gemini is loading your context file by starting a chat session and asking a development question.